Metalloprotein: Superoxide dismutase

-In human SOD the active metal is copper, as Cu(II) or Cu(I), coordinated tetrahedrally by four histidine residues.
+In human SOD, the active metal is copper, as Cu(II) or Cu(I), coordinated tetrahedrally by four histidine residues.
 This enzyme also contains zinc ions for stabilization and is activated by copper chaperone for superoxide dismutase (CCS).
 Other isozymes may contain iron, manganese or nickel.
-Ni-SOD is particularly interesting as it involves nickel(III), an unusual oxidation state for this element.
+The activity of Ni-SOD involves nickel(III), an unusual oxidation state for this element.
 The active site nickel geometry cycles from square planar Ni(II), with thiolate (Cys2 and Cys6) and backbone nitrogen (His1 and Cys2) ligands, to square pyramidal Ni(III) with an added axial His1 side chain ligand.

 Chlorophyll-containing proteins

 Chlorophyll plays a crucial role in photosynthesis.
 It contains a magnesium enclosed in a chlorin ring.
 However, the magnesium ion is not directly involved in the photosynthetic function and can be replaced by other divalent ions with little loss of activity.
 Rather, the photon is absorbed by the chlorin ring, whose electronic structure is well-adapted for this purpose.

 Initially, the absorption of a photon causes an electron to be excited into a singlet state of the Q band.
 The excited state undergoes an intersystem crossing from the singlet state to a triplet state in which there are two electrons with parallel spin.
 This species is, in effect, a free radical, and is very reactive and allows an electron to be transferred to acceptors that are adjacent to the chlorophyll in the chloroplast.
 In the process chlorophyll is oxidized.
 Later in the photosynthetic cycle, chlorophyll is reduced back again.
 This reduction ultimately draws electrons from water, yielding molecular oxygen as a final oxidation product.